 Introduction / History

-The majority of the Limbu live in the extreme eastern section of Nepal; however, a few of them live in the adjacent Indian states of Sikkim and West Bengal.
+The majority of the Limbu live in the extreme eastern section of Nepal; however, a few live in the adjacent Indian states of Sikkim and West Bengal.
 They live primarily in the area between the high Himalayan Mountains and the plains of northern India.

 The Limbu are closely related to the neighboring Rai.
 Together, the two groups comprise the Kiranti, a large tribal group which lives in much of eastern Nepal.
 The Limbu are of Mongolian descent and speak a dialect of Kiranti called Limbu, which belongs to the Tibeto-Burman language family.